Develop your Media Interview Skills with Expert Communicator Shari Graydon

 We’re a charitable non-profit that offers pricing on a sliding scale.

-Receive up to 50% off if you’re an employee of a non-governmental organization with 10 or fewer employees, self-employed or a student.
+Receive up to 50% off if you’re an employee of a non-governmental organization with 10 or fewer employees, self-employed, a student or retired.

 Here’s what past participants have to say: